vanya706/training-manager/README.md

 Also, can help with personal data like weight and height etc. As an alternative to Google Sheets and/or Google Calendar.

 ## Description
-Application consists of two modules: `radio-service-api` (backend and admin panel of the application) and `radio-service-ui` (UI of the application).
+Application consists of two modules: `training-manager-api` (backend and admin panel of the application) and `training-manager-ui` (UI of the application).

 ## Start locally